EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive Network: Experiments and results

 \subsubsection{Denoising effect of each method at all noise levels}

-Table \ref{table3} illustrates the denoising efficacy of various methods on EOG and EMG datasets.
-The outcomes in this table lead to the following: insights: \begin{enumerate}[(1)] \item Due to its relatively simplistic structure comprising only four convolutional layers and lacking residual connections, SCNN exhibits suboptimal denoising effects, potentially prone to overfitting. \item Featuring a more intricate architecture incorporating diverse convolutional kernels for multi-scale feature extraction and alleviating overfitting through the introduction of residual connections, 1D-ResCNN surpasses SCNN, significantly enhancing denoising outcomes. \item Leveraging the transformer architecture, EEGDnet excels in denoising, benefitting from the global modeling prowess of the attention mechanism, complemented by residual connections and layer normalization.
-This results in substantial denoising improvements compared to SCNN and 1D-ResCNN. \item Capitalizing on the Retnet framework, EEGDiR achieves superior denoising performance by comprehensively understanding input temporal information and exhibiting robust global modeling capabilities.
+Table \ref{table3} illustrates the denoising efficacy of various methods on EOG, EMG and SS2016 EOG datasets.
+The outcomes in this table lead to the following: \begin{enumerate}[(1)] \item Due to its relatively simplistic structure comprising only four convolutional layers and lacking residual connections, SCNN exhibits suboptimal denoising effects, potentially prone to overfitting. \item Featuring a more intricate architecture incorporating diverse convolutional kernels for multi-scale feature extraction and alleviating overfitting through the introduction of residual connections, 1D-ResCNN surpasses SCNN, significantly enhancing denoising outcomes.
+Thanks to the temporal information added to the input by the LSTM structure, LSTM exhibits better denoising results than 1D-ResCNN. \item Leveraging the transformer architecture, EEGDnet excels in denoising, benefitting from the global modeling prowess of the attention mechanism, complemented by residual connections and layer normalization.
+This results in substantial denoising improvements compared to SCNN, 1D-ResCNN and LSTM. \item Capitalizing on the Retentive Network, EEGDiR achieves superior denoising performance by comprehensively understanding input temporal information and exhibiting robust global modeling capabilities.
 The incorporation of residuals and multiple normalizations (layer norm, group norm) further distinguishes EEGDiR, outperforming other networks.
-Moreover, guided by our proposed signal embedding, EEGDiR intelligently processes temporal information, forming patches from consecutive samples.
+Moreover, guided by our proposed signal embedding, EEGDiR intelligently processes temporal information.
 This strategy adeptly captures the contextual and temporal relationships within EEG signals, aligning with their prolonged temporal characteristics.
-The judicious embedding strategy contributes to optimized denoising performance, reinforcing EEGDiR's exceptional superiority over alternative networks. \end{enumerate}
+The signal embedding strategy contributes to optimized denoising performance, reinforcing EEGDiR's exceptional superiority over alternative networks. \end{enumerate}